eXo-OpenSource/mta-gamemode/docs/inventory.md

 -   Id int PK
 -   TechincalName varchar(128) NOT NULL
 -   CategoryId int NOT NULL FK
+-   Class varchar(128) NOT NULL
 -   Name varchar(128) NOT NULL
 -   Description text NOT NULL DEFAULT ''
 -   Consumable bool NOT NULL DEFAULT 0
 -   Icon varchar(128) NOT NULL
+-   Size int NOT NULL
 -   ModelId int NOT NULL DEFAULT 0
 -   MaxDurability int NOT NULL DEFAULT 0
 -   Tradeable bool NOT NULL DEFAULT 0